paopaoycf/TravelGuideWebApp/README.md

 * <i>Before the trip: </i> Search COVID-19 vaccine provider locations which helps the user to make an appointment.
 * <i>During the trip (only for domestic travel):</i> Find an urgent care facility if you need medical assistance.

+## System Architecture
+The project adopts the client-server architecture with the front-end being rendered by the framework of React for its efficient virtual DOM that keeps track of web page updates with light-weight javascript objects as well as the Diffing Algorithm.
+Additionally, the independent components and abundant open-source APIs guarantee a productive and professional development environment.
+The server was implemented with the methods of express, mysql, and cors, which support the asynchronous single-threaded communications between the client and the databases.
+The relational databases (RD) instance of MySQL was created and hosted on the cloud platform of Amazon Web Services (AWS) with 20 Gib of allocated disk space and supports inbound/outbound of ipv4 and ipv6 internet communication.

+## Demo video

+<br></br>

 ## Functional Pages
 ### Home page